xbuf/xbuf/README.md

-pgex is for [Protocol Buffers (aka protobuf)](https://developers.google.com/protocol-buffers/) Game Exchange.
+xbuf is for [Protocol Buffers (aka protobuf)](https://developers.google.com/protocol-buffers/) Game Exchange.
 It's a data format usable to store scene in file or to edit scene over network.
 It takes inspiration from :
 * [OpenGEX](http://opengex.org/) : as data to managed, and doc fragment I copied
 * [glTF](https://github.com/KhronosGroup/glTF) : some discussion
 * Entity-Component-System (ECS), RDF : as way to extends and to link data